-- 1. An undergraduate degree in Computer Science, Information Engineering Technology or an IT-related field of study.
-Applicants with another undergraduate degree and documented work experience of two or more years in an IT function will be evaluated as well; - 2.
-An undergraduate GPA of 3.0 or higher; - 3.
-Scores of at least 145 (verbal), 150 (quantitative) and 4 (analytical-writing) on the Graduate Record Examination (GRE) or a GMAT score of 500 or higher: - A combined score (verbal + quantitative) of at least 295 and 4 (analytical writing) on the Graduate Record Examination (GRE) or a GMAT score of 500 or higher.
-Scores more than five years old are normally not acceptable; - 4.
-A satisfactory score on the Test of English as a Foreign Language (TOEFL) or the International Language Testing System (IELTS) for international students; - 5.
+- An undergraduate degree in Computer Science, Information Engineering Technology or an IT-related field of study.
+Applicants with another undergraduate degree and documented work experience of two or more years in an IT function will be evaluated as well: - 2.
+An undergraduate GPA of 3.0 or higher; - A combined score (verbal + quantitative) of at least 295 on the Graduate Record Examination (GRE) or a GMAT score of 500 or higher.
+GRE scores more than five years old are normally not acceptable; - 4.
+A satisfactory score on the Test of English as a Foreign Language (TOEFL) or the International Language Testing System (IELTS) for international students; International students from non-English speaking countries must be proficient in written and spoken English as evidenced by a score of at least 500 (Paper-Based Test) or 213 (Computer-Based Test) or 79 (Internet-Based Test) on the Test of English as a Foreign Language (TOEFL) or a score of at least 6.0 on the International English Language Testing System (IELTS). - 5.
 Met other requirements of the FAU Graduate College.